 Nipple and Areola Surgery

-Plastic surgery on the nipple and areola – the pigmented tissue around the nipple – may be performed as separate, isolated procedures on the breast, or concurrently at the time of breast augmentation, breast lift, or breast reduction surgery.
+Plastic surgery on the nipple and areola – the pigmented tissue around the nipple – may be performed as separate, isolated procedures on the breast, or concurrently at the time of other cosmetic breast plastic surgery such as breast augmentation, breast lift, or breast reduction surgery.

 Plastic Surgery of the Nipple

-The two most common aesthetic plastic surgery procedures on the nipple are:
+The three most common aesthetic plastic surgery procedures on nipples are:

 - Inverted nipple correction